-Provide ongoing security awareness training to employees to prepare them to be your first line of defense against cyberattacks.
-For example, SiteLock’s new Security Awareness Training and Phishing Simulation offers comprehensive employee resources to get better at spotting threats.
+Provide ongoing cyber security awareness training to employees to prepare them to be your first line of defense against cyberattacks.
+For example, Security Awareness Training and Phishing Simulations should offer comprehensive employee resources to get better at spotting threats.

 Security awareness training helps keep your employees up to date on the latest threats and gives them tools to avoid becoming victims.

 Phishing simulations give your employees hands-on experience detecting and avoiding scams, without putting your systems at risk.